By New Zealand specialist James

 Wellington, North Island

 There’s one main reason families should call in to New Zealand’s capital, and that’s to visit the country’s national museum, Te Papa Tongarewa.
-It’s a multi-story, waterfront structure that celebrates and documents all the different aspects of New Zealand’s culture and national history.
+It’s a multi-storey, waterfront structure that celebrates and documents all the different aspects of New Zealand’s culture and national history.

 There’s a glow-worm grotto, an earthquake simulator, a preserved colossal squid (the biggest ever caught), a treehouse and a Maori meeting house.
 It’s an airy museum that very much encourages a hands-on approach, and there’s lots of indoor and outdoor space for children to run around in.